 Adobe Camera RAW.
 If you’re already using Photoshop, the Adobe Camera RAW plugin adds RAW processing capabilities.
 It’s fundamentally the same engine used in Lightroom’s RAW processing–so it can produce excellent quality–but it’s designed to be used with Photoshop, not as a standalone product.
 Windows and Mac.

 SilkyPix Developer Studio.
+Put out by a Japanese company, its focus is on RAW conversion or “RAW development.”
+There’s a Professional and Standard version, and, counterintuitively, a JPEG-only version.
 There are versions for Windows and Mac, and they have a 30-day trial version.

 These aren’t Lightroom alternatives, but for the sake of completeness, here are some other tools for working with RAW image files.